Tai-Hsien/Mesh_Labeler/README.md

 -   1st Fix Way: Change label by selecting cells (triangles)

 The simplest way to select cells is to right-click a cell.
-The selected cell(s) will be highlighted by grey color.
-An advanced way is to press "s" to enter "Spline model", where you can add points by left click on the mesh.
+The selected cells are highlighted by grey color.
+An advanced way to select cells is to press "s" to enter "Spline model", where you can add points by left click on the mesh.
 Once you decide to use the selected points (number of points should be larger than 2) to generate a spline, press "Enter".
 All cells within this spline will be highlighted.
-Before you execute the change, make sure the *active label* is what you plan to apply.
+ Press "c" to clean the current selection.
+Before you execute the change, please make sure the *active label* is what you plan to apply.
 The default *active label* is 0.
 You can change it in the textbox on the top right.
-When you satisfy the selected cells, press "e" to assign the *active label value* on those selected cells.
+When you satisfy the selected cells, press "e" to execute the change which assigns the value of *active label* on those selected cells.
 Please follow the colormap in the bottom window to assign/fix the label of each cell for a dental tooth model.

 -   2nd Fix Way: Change all cells with a specific label number one shot